vaniiiii/easy-work-contracts/README.md

 Welcome to a new era of freelancing where trust is not just earned but seamlessly woven into the fabric of every collaboration.
 Today, we're thrilled to introduce **EasyWork**, a decentralized freelance platform that harnesses the Ethereum Attestation Protocol (EAS) to redefine how freelancers and clients connect and collaborate.

+P.S.
+Find the links to deployed contracts, frontend/backend repo at the end.

 ## The Trust Challenge:

 In the vast world of online collaborations, establishing trust has always been a hurdle.
 How can you be sure that the skills on a freelancer's profile are genuine, or that a client is reliable?
 EasyWork tackles this head-on with EAS-powered attestations.